 Dogs Fart When They Have Worms

 Parasites (worms) can be a cause of intestinal problems, including diarrhea, bloating, and flatulence.
 Worms can be prevented with proactive care.
-Veterinarians recommend regular broad spectrum intestinal worming about every three months.
+Veterinarians recommend regular broad-spectrum intestinal worming about every three months.
 If your dog has parasites, he is likely to be just as uncomfortable and sick feeling as you suspect he is by what you’re smelling.
-It’s no fun for either of you, so just stick to proactive regular worming medication.
+It’s no fun for either of you, so just stick to proactive regular worming tablets.

 Sure, we laugh at dog’s farting in certain scenarios and we try to brush it off as just an annoyance; more often than not, it’s a correctable issue.
 But it’s still important to talk to your vet about it to see if there’s anything potentially more serious going on that disrupting normal gastrointestinal behavior.